This list is always growing but I will admit to eating out quite frequently every week and here are some of our faves:

 MY TOP 5 SEATTLE RESTAURANTS FOR FAMILIES WITH YOUNG KIDS IN TOW:

 (If you’re going to splurge add in Poppy, any Tom Douglas Restaurant and Salty’s breakfast buffet and eating at the Space Needle with kids is a huge hit for a celebration evening.
-We also recently visited Loulay for a special breakfast and although it’s not really a kids’ restaurant they were kind enough to split the french toast for my guys and my kids ate every last morsel!)
+We also have a soft spot for Loulay for special breakfasts because although it’s not really a kids’ restaurant they were kind enough to split the french toast for my guys and my kids ate every last morsel!)

 But here are places we frequent a lot (it’s coffee and bakery heavy, but that’s what we love most):

 Agua Verde Paddle Club: I love their Mangodillo (a mango quesadilla but it’s a little spicy for kids).
 My guys like the quesadillas and chips and it’s just lovely sitting on their patio after kayaking with the family.